Imagine jetting off overseas without your dearest friend, your mobile phone? Inconceivable!

 WHAT’S THE CATCH?

-So cynical!
-No catch, but there are conditions (same same but different).
+No catch, but there are conditions.
 Also, please remember the little issue of excess.
-We’ll get to that next, but first, here’s when you can, and can’t claim on travel insurance for a lost or stolen phone:
+We’ll get to that next, but first, here’s when you can, and can’t claim on travel insurance for a lost or stolen phone.

 Phone stolen?
 To claim, you need to have reported the theft or permanent misplacement to police, a transport carrier or travel operator, within 24 hours.
 Keep a copy of the police report!